HukamRepo/hbuddy-gateway/README.md

 Typically, I have the following line in my `/etc/rc.local` file:
 ```
-cd /home/pi/granslive-gateway
+cd /home/pi/hukam-gateway
 sudo /usr/bin/node server.js
 ```

 Note that this is run in a blocking fashion, in that this script will have to exit before we can proceed with others defined in `rc.local`.
 This way I can guarantee that other services which might rely on wifi will have said connection before being run.
 If this is not the case for you, and you just want this to run (if needed) in the background, then you can do:

 ```
-cd /home/pi/granslive-gateway
+cd /home/pi/hukam-gateway
 sudo /usr/bin/node server.js < /dev/null &
 ```

 ## User Interface

-In my config file, I have set up the static ip for my PI when in AP mode to `192.168.44.1` and the AP's broadcast SSID to `granslive-gateway`.
+In my config file, I have set up the static ip for my PI when in AP mode to `192.168.44.1` and the AP's broadcast SSID to `hukam-gateway`.
 These are images captured from my osx dev box.

 Step 1: Power on Pi which runs this app on startup (assume it is not configured for a wifi connection).
-Once it boots up, you will see `granslive-gateway` among the wifi connections.
+Once it boots up, you will see `hukam-gateway` among the wifi connections.
 The password is configured in config.json.

 <img src="https://raw.githubusercontent.com/sabhiram/public-images/master/raspberry-wifi-conf/wifi_options.png" width="200px" height="160px" />